DMLN-Monadology/UIFWPR08082018/README.md

    State definition with “resolve”:
    ===============================
-   When you define “states” for the ui-route module, you have the option to define “resolves” functions.
+   When you define “states” for the ui-route module, you have the option to define “resolve” functions.
-   These function also allow to inject “angular” injectable.
+   These functions also allow you to inject an “angular” injectable.
    You will have to place
    ```javascript
    /* @ngInject */